stride3d/stride-docs/en/manual/files-and-folders/project-structure.md

 ## Package bin and obj folders

 Every package has a `bin` and an `obj` folders which are automatically created when opening or running the project.
-They stored cached data used by Stride.
+They store cached data used by Stride.

 > [!NOTE]
 > These folders **can be safely deleted without affecting the rest of the project**.
 For more information, visit the [cached files page](cached-files.md).